 Enrolment into the Girls Only Homegroups

-All female students are eligible to apply to be in a Girls Only Homegroups and there are no entry requirements for the program other than the enrolment criteria outlined by the Department which is applied for all enrolment positions offered by the school.
-When offering positions in the Girls Only Homegroups the following factors are taken into consideration:
+All female students are eligible to apply to be in a Girls Only Homegroup and there are no entry requirements for the program other than the enrolment criteria outlined by the Department, which is applied for all enrolment positions offered by the school.

 Enrolment application forms are available directly from the Principal or Transition Coordinator of your child’s primary school.
 If you are in a Government School, you should receive these forms around April.
 Students from Independent or Religious schools need to contact Williamstown High School directly for an enrolment package.